ScottGuymer/scottguymer/content/blog/aggregating-application-deployment-data.md

 * Status
 * System

-I then used Power BI pull in the data and
+I then used Power BI pull in the data and transform and shape it into the structure above to end up with one stream of data that could be used to visualise.
+I will go into what i did within Power BI in part 2 of this post.

-Future nice to haves
+## Future nice to haves

+Throughout doing this i have been thinking about how this data may be used to provide insight into the development and deployment process within teams.

 * Deployment length - to help identify long and problematic deploys
 * Explicit commit sha to track back to source code